Accessibility links

 • For news articles, focus on key facts.
 Keep it short and objective (typically one or two sentences).
 Avoid unnecessary background information.

-• For analysis articles, make introduction insightful and expert-driven, emphasizing in-depth examination, causes, impacts, or trends.
+• For analysis articles, make the introduction insightful and expert-driven, emphasizing in-depth examination, causes, impacts, or trends.
 Signal if the article will examine different angles or perspectives.

 • Step 4: Edit for clarity and conciseness.